DANCING PANDAS

 Shalal Cafe – the restaurant between 2 rocks

-On our map above we have 3 restaurants listed that we quite enjoyed!
+On our map above we have 3 restaurants listed that we quite enjoyed and are part of our Al Ula travel guide

 1. Shalal Cafe:A cafe between the rocks.
 First one must pay a few dollar entrance fee.
 Then a 5 minute walk through the sand and narrow rocks (think the entrance to Petra) brings you to an open sandy patch where there is a cafe with dining al fresco.
 It is on the pricier side, but worth the trip to see it!
 The large Saudi breakfast platter serves 3-4 and is about $30 + the price of coffee.